BhavikVisionGit/Fiberneo-Documents/Fiberneo-Document/LLD/LLD.md

     style="background: transparent; margin: 20px 0;">
   </div>

+#### 3.3.7 GIS Playground:

-- **GIS Playground**: A comprehensive testing and demonstration environment for exploring and experimenting with Geographic Information System (GIS) data.
+A comprehensive testing and demonstration environment for exploring and experimenting with Geographic Information System (GIS) data.
 This module allows users to:

   - Visualize interactive maps with multiple data layers
   - Import and export data in various required formats
   - Perform spatial analysis and data manipulation